 The characters behind these businesses also make for an interesting day out in themselves - like Frank from the Palermo Delicatessen (1556 Stockton) whose meats and cheeses are legendary on the West Coast and are obviously inspired by his ancestral home in Sicily.

-The famous Purple Onion Club (140 Columbus) is the final stop and the venue where artists such as Woody Allen, Phyllis Diller, Barbra Streisand and Richard Pryor cut their teeth.
+The famous Purple Onion Club (530 Jackson) is the final stop and the venue where artists such as Woody Allen, Phyllis Diller, Barbra Streisand and Richard Pryor cut their teeth.

 In stark contrast to the North Beach food tour with its Italian emphasis, the Chinatown foray is naturally a fascinating look into San Francisco’s strong Chinese heritage.
 With one of the most famous “Chinatowns” in the world, it’s little wonder this tour is the most popular and again, it’s advisable to skip a meal before going on this one to leave room for the great food.
 The sights, sounds, smells and history of Chinatown are captured perfectly along with some of the area’s residents who’ve shaped the area into what it is today.